Azure/autorest/docs/posts/announcing-powershell-generator.md

 ### What happened to 'PSSwagger'?
 In order to get to the point where we can generate the [Az](https://azure.microsoft.com/en-us/blog/azure-powershell-az-module-version-1/) modules for all the Azure management services, we needed more control in the fine-grained details of the resulting cmdlets.
 After consulting with the PowerShell team, the decision was made to integrate more closely with the existing mechanism for generating Azure SDKs (AutoRest) and build a full-featured generator extension to create PowerShell cmdlets.
+All future work to generate cmdlets be done in the AutoRest PowerShell generator, as we've discontinued work on PSSwagger.

 ### Source code?
 Of course!
 Get started with the source code by reading [the developer documentation](https://github.com/Azure/autorest/blob/master/docs/powershell/development.md)